Addiction psychology: Addiction

 Addiction is a progressive psychiatric disorder that is defined by the American Society of Addiction Medicine as "a primary, chronic disease of brain reward, motivation, memory and related circuitry."
 It is characterized by the inability to control behavior, it creates a dysfunctional emotional response, and it affects the users ability to abstain from the substance or behavior consistently."
 Psychology Today defines addiction as "a state that can occur when a person either consumes a substance such as nicotine, cocaine, or, alcohol or engages in an activity such as gambling or shopping/spending."

 Many functions of the brain work to prevent addictive behaviors.
 Such obstacles include anxiousness about trying a drug or behavior or nervousness of the possibility of getting caught, etc. Not all use of addictive substances or behavior results in addiction.
 However, a non-addict may choose to engage in a behavior or ingest a substance because of the pleasure the non-addict receives.
 A non-addict can become an addict through frequency, when an addictive behavior becomes a compulsive action.
 The change from non-addict to addict occurs largely from the effects of prolonged substance use and the result of behavior activities on brain functioning.
 Addiction affects the brain circuits of reward and motivation, learning and memory, and the inhibitory control over behavior.
+Protective effects are achieved by incorporating social opportunities and socially-based addiction treatments in animal models.